inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 The node named ``server`` is a :ned:`StandardHost`.
 The network also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`IntegratedVisualizer`, and an :ned:`ApskScalarRadioMedium` module.
 The nodes are placed against the backdrop of a warehouse floorplan.
-The playground size is 60x30 meters.
+The scene size is 60x30 meters.
 The warehouse is just a background image providing context.
 Obstacle loss is not modelled, so the background image doesn't affect the simulation in any way.